Explore Our Garden Wildlife Blog

 The trouble that some bird feeders have with marauding starlings is also, usually only transient.
 Starlings are extremely gregarious birds, preferring to nest in colonies in house eaves, bringing large numbers of them into our gardens.
 They also synchronise egg laying to ensure the whole colony fledge almost simultaneously creating sudden dense flocks of very hungry juveniles and agitated parents.
 However by the end of July and into early August, most will have moved on back into the countryside doing a great job of devouring millions of grubs and bugs, returning our gardens to the familiar faces of tits, finches and robins.

-If you have problems with starlings during the breeding season, we have an excellent range of caged feeders, specially designed to stop the long necks and beaks of starlings from reaching the food.
+If you have problems with starlings during the breeding season, we have an excellent range of starling proof bird feeders, specially designed to stop the long necks and beaks of starlings from reaching the food.
 These are not always particularly attractive but can be used during late spring to give your smaller and more timid birds a safe feeding area away from the noise and chaos of the delightful, plundering, belligerent starling hordes!

 The national starling population has fallen dramatically over recent decades declining by over 50% since the 1970’s.
 For this reason we should all support and help this beautiful species of bird especially when they appear in our gardens, typically during the breeding season.